Scooby-Doo in film: Scooby-Doo! Curse of the Lake Monster (2010)

 towards a beach club owned by Daphne's uncle, for temporary summer jobs.
 While involved with their tasks, they stumble on a new mystery.

 Live-action direct-to-video film

 Daphne & Velma (2018)

 Daphne & Velma was released on DVD on May 22, 2018.
 Directed by Suzi Yoonessi, it features the title characters Daphne Blake and Velma Dinkley.
 The plot shows Daphne and Velma investigating mysteries in their high school.
 Sarah Jeffery and Sarah Gilman portray Daphne and Velma, respectively.

 Animated theatrical films

 Scoob!
 (2020)

 Scooby-Doo is the hero of his own story in Scoob!, the first full-length, animated film, which reveals how he and his best friend Shaggy became two of the world's most beloved crime busters.
 The story takes us back to where it all began, when a young Scooby and Shaggy first meet, and team up with Velma, Daphne, and Fred to launch Mystery Incorporated.
+They working with the Blue Falcon to solve their most challenging mystery behind their mascot's secret legacy and purpose, which connects with Dick Dastardly's evil plan to unleash Cerberus.

+Scoob! was released on May 15, 2020.
+Directed by Tony Cervone, the animated film voice talents is Will Forte as Shaggy, Zac Efron as Fred, Amanda Seyfried as Daphne, Gina Rodriguez as Velma and Frank Welker reprising his voice role as Scooby.